What can we improve?

 After clicking on a selected KNX device and then clicking on "Configure", the functionality of each individual device can be tested.

-The devices can be found in the object tree.
+The devices can be found again in the object tree.

-The created devices can now be switched via the "WebFront".
+The created devices can now be switched via the "Visualization".

 In order to be able to send values such as the temperature to the KNX bus, an action script is required.
 This forms the link between the visualization and the actuators.
 A script with the following content must be created: